Prita and I in front of Linden’s famous front door

 After breakfast each morning, either Ann or the home’s owner, Mrs. Feltus, provides guests with a tour of the home.
 For non-guests, the house offers tours to the public Wednesday through Saturday at 11 A.M. for $15 per person.
 The tour includes all common areas, plus two bedrooms downstairs not rented out to guests.
 A note about the furnishings: we were told that many pieces are, indeed, originals from the 19th century.
 Much of the furniture eventually passed down to the Conners’ descendants, at which time they would be removed from the house.
 However, Mrs. Festus has apparently succeeded in buying back several items.

 Living area adjacent to the dining room

 An unused bedroom, used by one of the Conners’ children

 You will notice in all of these photos that closets are conspicuously missing, something I alluded to earlier in this post.
-The reason – in pre-Civil War Mississippi, property taxes were assessed based on the number of rooms in a home.
-A walk-in closet was considered a room, thus, houses were typically built without them.
+The reason – in pre-Civil War Mississippi, the government assessed property taxes based on the number of rooms in a home.
+A walk-in closet counted as a room, thus, landowners typically built houses without them.